aejensen/computing-biostat-ucph/README.md

 interactively in a terminal on either cox and rao and installing the packages as usual.

+You should be **aware** that some R packages will automatically spawn a lot of threds eventhough you're only executing a single job.
+This is e.g. the case for the keras-packages and other stuff depending on TensorFlow. **[TODO: We are still trying to understand this]**

 # Usage

 ## Connect to server